 Aliasing-free speckle propagation: Critical sampling rules.

-1. 1Optical Engineering Group, Technische Universität Ilmenau
+1. 1Fachgebiet Technische Optik, Technische Universität Ilmenau

 thomas.meinecke@tu-ilmenau.de